 At Karoryfer Samples we sample interesting instruments, then find even more interesting ways to use the samples.
-We currently have five commercial releases - three drum kits, snare drums, and a guitar - plus more than 20 libraries you can download for free.
+We currently have seven commercial releases - a cello, a guitar, a choir, three drum kits and snare drums- plus more than 20 libraries you can download for free.
 The primary platform we use is the free Plogue sforzando sampler, although most of our instruments include all samples as wav files so you can use them in any sampler of your choice.

 Secret Agent Guitar: A virutal guitar with personality, this library contains over 10000 samples of a bizarre hollowbody electric made in Poland in the 1970s.
 Can be used as 6-string or 12-string.
 Price: $39.

 Squidpipes: Bagpipes made using a squid instead of a squig.
 Of course.
 Download

 Gogodze Phu Vol II: A variable fidelity drum kit - lo-fi, hi-fi or anywhere inbetween.
 Download